 01242 32 31 31

-The MID is a large computer based database which holds details of cars and other vehicles in the UK which are insured to drive on public roads.
+The Motor Insurance Database (MID) is a large computer based database which holds details of cars and other vehicles in the UK which are insured to drive on public roads.

-It is possible for you to check that your vehicle is listed on the MID free of charge, and you can also request a copy of any personal information that is held about you by submitting a SAR request (Subject Access Request) to the MIB Customer Services department however, you may be required to pay a one-off £10 fee.
+It is possible for you to check that your vehicle is listed on the motor insurance database free of charge, and you can also request a copy of any personal information that is held about you by submitting a SAR request (Subject Access Request) to the MIB Customer Services department however, you may be required to pay a one-off £10 fee.

 If you check the Motor Insurance Database and find that you are not listed, or indeed that the details listed are incorrect it is vital that you contact your insurer immediately to correct the mistakes.

-If the event of an accident, it is possible for you to check the other party(s) vehicle does in fact have insurance my using the askMID website or app however, they may be an administration fee to do so.
+In the event of an accident, it is possible for you to check the other party(s) vehicle does in fact have insurance by using the askMID website or app however, they may be an administration fee to do so.

-NOTE: It is not necessary to add untaxed stock vehicles (which you will drive on your trade plates) to the Motor Trader Insurance database however, it is best practice to do so.
+It is not necessary to add untaxed stock vehicles (which you will drive on your trade plates) to the Motor Insurance database.
+However, it is best practice to do so.